Dynamic algorithms for visibility polygons in simple polygons: Conclusions

 \section{Conclusions}

 We have presented algorithms to dynamically maintain as well as to query for the visibility polygon of a point $q$ located in the simple polygon as that simple polygon is updated.
 For any point $q$ exterior to the simple polygon, the visibility polygon of $q$ can be queried as the simple polygon is updated with vertex insertions and deletions.
 We also devised dynamic algorithms to query for the weak visibility polygon of a line segment $s$ when $s$ is located in the simple polygon.
-The query time complexity of the proposed query algorithms, and the update time complexity of the visibility polygon maintenance algorithms are output-sensitive.
-To our knowledge, this is first result to give fully-dynamic algorithm for maintaining the visibility polygon of a fixed point located in the simple polygon.
+The query time complexity of the proposed query algorithms', and the update time complexity of the visibility polygon maintenance algorithms are output-sensitive.
+To our knowledge, this is the first result to give the fully-dynamic algorithm for maintaining the visibility polygon of a fixed point located in the simple polygon.
+In addition, we have devised an incremental algorithm to update the weak visibility polygon of a line segment $pq$ located interior to simple polygon, as vertices are added to that simple polygon.
+Its time complexity to update the weak visibility polygon due to the insertion of a vertex $v$ to the simple polygon is expressed in terms of the sum of the number of updates required to the shortest path trees rooted at $p$ and $q$.
+It would be interesting to explore devising a fully-dynamic algorithm for the weak visibility polygon maintenance whose update time complexity is expressed in terms of the number of combinatorial changes required to the weak visibility polygon being maintained.
 Further, we see lots of scope for future work in devising dynamic algorithms in the context of visibility, art gallery, minimum link path, and geometric shortest path problems.

 \ignore {